 Potential Downsides

-The biggest barrier is price — Cocofloss costs significantly more per yard than conventional floss, which adds up over time.
-Its thicker, textured profile may not fit comfortably between very tight contacts, and some users find it requires a bit more effort to maneuver.
+The biggest barrier is price — a dedicated r/DentalHygiene thread asks “Is there a floss similar to cocofloss that doesn’t cost an arm and a leg?”
+Its thicker, textured profile may not fit comfortably between very tight contacts, and a hygienist notes it doesn’t work well for patients with lots of restorations.
+One concern surfaced by r/moderatelygranolamoms: Cocofloss contains polyester (a microplastic), which matters to environmentally conscious buyers.
 If you have extremely crowded teeth, a thinner floss like Oral-B Glide may be a more practical daily choice.

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link